iLashley/Multi-Agent-Auto-Coder/README.md

 ollama run codestral
 ```

-### Using OpenAI (optional) (need to add full compatibility still):
+### Using OpenAI

-Set your API key in an environment variable:
+Set your API key:

 ```bash
 export OPENAI_API_KEY=your-key-here
 ```

 ---

-## ⚙️ Model Configuration
+## Model Configuration

-Each agent is model-configurable via `config.py`.
-You can set environment variables to specify which LLM each agent uses, either local (e.g. Ollama) or remote (e.g. OpenAI) you can :
-In our example config.py we use llama3.latest for each model, however you may want to specify specific models for your use case and ensure each model will individually run on your system.
+Each agent is configurable through `config.py`, and you can use any local or API-based model that’s compatible.
+Set these using environment variables:

 ```python
 # config.py